mucommander/mucommander/readme.txt

   is set in the preferences.
 - Simplified and extended the theme editor, with new 'selection outline' and 'alternate background' values.
-- Added keyboard shortcuts for the items in the drive popup button
+- Added keyboard shortcuts for the items in the drive popup button.
-- Windows: drives in the drive popup button now show extended names
+- Windows: drives in the drive popup button now show extended names.
-- Bzip2 read-access speed substantially improved
+- Bzip2 read-access speed substantially improved.

 Localization: